jaktestowac/playwright-tools/README.md

 - ⭐ **Star this repository** to show your support
 - 🔄 **Share with your team** to help spread knowledge about advanced Playwright testing patterns
-- 🗣️ **Tell the community** about your experience with playwright-utils
+- 🗣️ **Tell the community** about your experience with playwright-tools
 - 💝 **Contribute** by submitting issues or pull requests

 ---